Researchers say Stuxnet was deployed against Iran in 2007

 He said the researchers found no evidence to prove who was behind Stuxnet.

-Later versions of Stuxnet, which manipulates industrial control software known as Step 7 from Siemens AG(SIEGn.DE), used more sophisticated methods to infect computer systems, he said.
+Later versions of Stuxnet, which manipulates industrial control software known as Step 7 from Siemens AG, used more sophisticated methods to infect computer systems, he said.

 Siemens previously said it plugged the security holes that allowed Stuxnet to breach its software.
 A company spokesman had no immediate comment on Symantec's latest research.